conorpp/conorpp.github.com/_posts/2015-09-27-how-to-fix-a-corrupted-file-by-brute-force.md

 ## What we did

 For those that don't know, a git object is just a `zlib` compressed version of a file that is being tracked.
-It could be any file.
-So we uncompressed all of the corrupted git objects to find that they are 3 different revisions of a C++ source file.
+It could inflate to be any file.
+So we uncompressed all of the corrupted git objects to find that they were 3 different revisions of a C++ source file.
 The `f8/*` file looked like the latest revision so we looked at that.